Whether you’re a first time business owner or seasoned entrepreneur, your new clothing store will benefit from having a formal boutique business plan.

 How much does it cost to open a clothing store?

 The cost of opening a clothing store varies depending on the size and location of your store.
 Leasing a retail space costs more in certain geographic areas than others.
-The average initial cost of opening a store can be close to $48,000 USD, and this figure doesn’t include an upfront payment of first month’s rent or utilities.
+The average initial cost of opening a store can be anywhere from $48,000 USD to $150,000 USD, and this figure doesn’t include an upfront payment of first month’s rent or utilities.

 How to write a clothing boutique business plan